chandanthota75/Enhancing-Precision-Agriculture-with-YOLOv8-A-Practical-Study-on-Basil-Crop-Detection/README.md

 **6. Inference and Visualization**

+Once the model was successfully trained, we subjected it to rigorous evaluation using the validation dataset.
+The evaluation process involved running the model on the validation dataset and assessing its performance against the ground truth annotations.
+The results were meticulously calculated and presented, offering insights into the model's precision, recall, f1 score and various other metrics that gauge its proficiency in basil crop detection.

 **Validation Results on Evaluation Metrics**

 | Metric    | Precision | Recall | F1 Score | mAP50 | mAP50-95 |